opensearch-project/documentation-website/_opensearch/supported-field-types/geo-shape.md

 ## Geometry collection

-A geometry collection is a collection of geoshapes which may be of different types.
+A geometry collection is a collection of geoshapes that may be of different types.

 Index a geometry collection in GeoJSON format: